New Extender Setup

 - Now, click on the New Extender Setup button.

-- Choose a WiFi network you wish to extend and click on Next button.
+- Choose a WiFi network you wish to extend and click on the Next button.

 - Enter the WiFi passphrase in the password field.

-- At last, click on the Finish button to complete your Netgear new extender setup.
+- At last, click on the Finish button to complete your new extender setup.

-If you find any technical issue while setting up your wireless extender, contact our highly-experienced technicians via chat.
+Though we have listed all the steps to help you make your extender workable, if you find any technical issue while setting up your wireless extender, feel free to contact our highly-experienced technicians via chat.

 How to Setup Netgear WiFi Extender Using WPS